-The original design included spacing for a radio tuner, record player, and speakers which were hidden behind an orange-brown cloth.
-Robert and some of his relatives are currently planning on doing some modifications to the stereo console/record player stand.
+The original design included spacing for a radio tuner, a turntable, and speakers which were hidden behind an orange-brown cloth.
+Robert and some of his relatives are currently planning on doing some modifications to the console.

 The new design will even have cables that connect to it and run through the walls to the exterior speakers in the backyard and on the porch.

-DIY Record Console by Alicia Lacy from Curbly
+DIY console by Alicia Lacy from Curbly

 However, in this version, Alicia has made use of a set of 4 Estelle low legs to alleviate the item from the ground.
 The legs were attached to the shelf using mounts and a drill in a process that took roughly 15 minutes.

 DIY Retro Cabinet by Carrie and John from Dream Green DIY

 The entire cabinet was then taken apart and thoroughly cleaned.
 The most critical areas of the unit were waxed in preparation for painting.
-The legs and the front of the retro record cabinet were then painted using Glidden’s High Endurance Grab-N-Go paint in white color.
+The legs and the front of the cabinet were then painted using Glidden’s High Endurance Grab-N-Go paint in white color.

-Four additional fast coats of white paint were then brushed on the front of the cabinet to create contrast and dimension.
+Four additional fast coats of white paint were brushed on the front of the cabinet to create contrast and dimension.
 A wallpaper panel with graphic motifs of colorful flowers was then stuck to the back of the board.

 DIY Stand Makeover by Nicki from Sweet Parrish

 First, the entire piece got cleaned thoroughly.
-A sander was then used to remove the original finish of the top, side, and legs.
+A sander was used to remove the original finish.
 After completing the sanding process, the cabinet was wiped down with a tack cloth to remove all the dust that came from sanding.